History of metallurgy in China: Cast iron

+The effectiveness of the Chinese human and horse powered blast furnaces was enhanced during this period by the engineer Du Shi (c.
+AD 31), who applied the power of waterwheels to piston-bellows in forging cast iron.
+Early water-driven reciprocators for operating blast furnaces were built according to the structure of horse powered reciprocators that already existed.
+That is, the circular motion of the wheel, be it horse driven or water driven, was transferred by the combination of a belt drive, a crank-and-connecting-rod, other connecting rods, and various shafts, into the reciprocal motion necessary to operate a push bellow.

+Donald Wagner suggests that early blast furnace and cast iron production evolved from furnaces used to melt bronze.
+Certainly, though, iron was essential to military success by the time the State of Qin had unified China (221 BC).
+Usage of the blast and cupola furnace remained widespread during the Song and Tang dynasties.
+By the 11th century, the Song dynasty Chinese iron industry made a switch of resources from charcoal to coke in casting iron and steel, sparing thousands of acres of woodland from felling.
+This may have happened as early as the 4th century AD.

+Blast furnaces were also later used to produce gunpowder weapons such as cast iron bomb shells and cast iron cannons during the Song dynasty.

 Middle Ages

 Shen Kuo's written work of 1088 contains, among other early descriptions of inventions, a method of repeated forging of cast iron under a cold blast similar to the modern Bessemer process.

 Chinese metallurgy was widely practiced during the Middle Ages; during the 11th century, the growth of the iron industry caused vast deforestation due to the use of charcoal in the smelting process.
 To remedy the problem of deforestation, the Song Chinese discovered how to produce coke from bituminous coal as a substitute for charcoal.
 Although hydraulic-powered bellows for heating the blast furnace had been written about since Du Shi's (d.
 38) invention of them in the 1st century CE, the first known illustration of a bellows in operation is found in a book written in 1313 by Wang Zhen (fl.
 1290–1333).

 Gold and silver

+Gold-crafting technology developed in Northwest China during the early Iron Age, following the arrival of new technological skills from the Central Asian steppes, even before the establishment of the Xiongnu (209 BC – AD 150).
+These technological and artistic exchanges attest to the magnitude of communication networks between China and the Mediterranean, even before the establishment of the Silk Road.
+The sites of Dongtalede (东塔勒德, 9th–7th century BC) in Xinjiang, or Xigoupan (西沟畔, 4th–3rd century BC) in the Ordos region of Inner Mongolia, are known for numerous artifacts reminiscent of the Scytho-Siberian art of Central Asia.

 During the Qing dynasty the gold and silver smiths of Ningbo were noted for the delicacy and tastefulness of their work.